jonnonz1/nz-statute-book/acts/public/2004/maritime-security-act-2004.md

 (4) An authorised person or a port facility security officer, and any person whom he or she calls to his or her assistance, may use any force that is reasonably necessary to remove from any port security area any person who fails or refuses to leave the port security area immediately after having been ordered by an authorised person or a port facility security officer to do so under subsection (3).
 (5) A person who refuses to comply with subsection (2) or subsection (3) and, after being warned that he or she commits an offence by not complying, persists in its commission,—
-  (a) may be detained, with reasonable force (if necessary), by an authorised person or a port facility security officer; and (b) in that case he or she must be delivered to a member of the police as soon as practicable.
+  (a) may be detained, with reasonable force (if necessary), by an authorised person or a port facility security officer; and (b) in that case he or she must be delivered to a constable as soon as practicable.
 (6) A passenger or crew member embarking or disembarking directly through gateways or thoroughfares in a port facility approved for that purpose by the port facility operator is deemed to be authorised by the chief executive to pass through any port security area forming part of those gateways or thoroughfares.
 (7) A person on official duties acting under a statutory power to enter an area to carry out his or her statutory functions or duties—
   (a) may enter a port security area; and